How to Safely Thaw and Cook Your Holiday Turkey

-Handling turkey and chicken incorrectly – as well as undercooking it – are the most common reasons for food poisoning linked to poultry.
-Food poisoning can be particularly dangerous for infants and young children, the elderly, those with chronic health conditions, people who are pregnant, and people with a weak immune system – including those those with cancer, autoimmune disorders, AIDS, diabetes, liver disease, or kidney disease.
+Handling turkey and chicken incorrectly, as well as undercooking it, are the most common reasons for food poisoning linked to poultry.
+Food poisoning – which can cause serious illness and long-term health consequences, including death – can be particularly dangerous for infants and young children, the elderly, those with chronic health conditions, people who are pregnant, and people with a weak immune system.
+This includes those those with cancer, autoimmune disorders, AIDS, diabetes, liver disease, or kidney disease.

 1. Thaw Your Turkey Safely